XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### Ripple Trust Lines and Issuances ###

 All assets in the XRP Ledger, except for the native cryptocurrency XRP, are represented as _issuances_, which are digital balances that represent currency or assets of value held by an issuer.
 Within the XRP Ledger, counterparties can send and trade issuances without requiring intervention from the issuer.
-Typically, a gateway sends issuances to customers when it receives money in systems and ledgers outside the RCL, and promises to send money to customers in outside systems in exchange for being repaid in issuances in the RCL.
+Typically, a gateway sends issuances to customers when it receives money in systems and ledgers outside the XRP Ledger, and promises to send money to customers in outside systems in exchange for being repaid in issuances in the XRP Ledger.
 Issuances get their value from a gateway's agreement to honor the obligation that the issuances represent.
 No computer system can force a Ripple gateway to honor that obligation.

 The XRP Ledger has a system of directional accounting relationships, called _trust lines_, to make sure that users only hold issuances from counterparties they trust.

 A "trust line" is link between two addresses in Ripple.
 A trust line represents an explicit statement of willingness to hold gateway debt obligations.
-When a customer sends money into the XRP Ledger, a gateway takes custody of those assets outside of Ripple, and sends issuances in the RCL to the customer's address.
-When a customer sends money out of the RCL, she makes a Ripple payment to the gateway, and the gateway credits the customer in its own system of record, or in some other account.
+When a customer sends money into the XRP Ledger, a gateway takes custody of those assets outside of Ripple, and sends issuances in the XRP Ledger to the customer's address.
+When a customer sends money out of the XRP Ledger, she makes a Ripple payment to the gateway, and the gateway credits the customer in its own system of record, or in some other account.

 ### XRP ###